 After you click on the ILL @ NU link, you should be sent to a pre-populated ILL form.
 When the form is completed and submitted, and until you receive notification of its availability, you can track the status of the request in that same system.
 You can also access the Document Delivery system directly from the Galter Library website’s home page, though doing it this way requires you to fill out the request from scratch (i.e. no pre-populated form).
-In the Galter Library website navigation, select Find, Borrow, Request > Document Delivery> Request an article or book or go to the home page I Need section and select To Order an Article or Book.
+In the Galter Library website navigation, select Find, Borrow, Request > Document Delivery> Request an article or book or from the main page, Top Resources and Links > I Need > To Order an Article or Book.

 Does the screen tell you that you are a Guest User after you've logged in?
 Usually, this means that your Wildcard/library record is expired in our system or you're not listed in our system at all.
 If so, contact Galter Reference so we can troubleshoot.

 GalterGuides is your one-stop portal for library instructional content and expert-recommended subject resources.
 We are currently updating these pages to reflect the new search interface, so please bear with us while that happens.

 Please let us know if you have questions about navigating the website or about anything you are trying to access.
 Contact the reference team: email@example.com or your liaison librarian.
 Note that there will be curtailed reference support as the Galter library staff observes University holidays and enjoys the winter recess.
 See our holiday hours.